kredix-xypher/PC-OPTIMIZATION-SUITE/README.md

-Here’s your enhanced **KREDIX XYPHER - Ultimate Optimization Suite** documentation with **preview images, bold warnings, and disclaimers**:
+Here's your updated documentation with mode names aligned to the code:

 ---